-2. Stick to credible news sources and updates
+2. Stick to Credible News Sources and Updates

-Now is a great time to review your business model to assess strengths and weaknesses.
+Being an entrepreneur in the current climate means you might have to adapt your strategy – So now is a great time to review your business model to assess strengths and weaknesses.

 What is working still?

-What are your clients and customers main concerns, and can you provide a workable solution to their needs?
+What are your clients and customers current main concerns, and can you provide a workable solution to their needs?

 Does a large percentage of your revenue come from a small number of your customers?